reassembly

 Keio University, KMD-EM

-Reassembly Frame investigates how perception shifts when information is incomplete, examining how viewers actively assemble their own interpretation from limited cues.
-This approach aligns with a broader research interest in low-definition environments, where suggestion replaces representation and cognitive load is reduced through careful selection of perceptual signals.
+The series examines how perception operates when information is incomplete.
+Rather than reconstructing a precise image, viewers assemble meaning from gradients, rhythms, and spatial relations.
+This approach aligns with a broader research interest in low-definition environments, where suggestion replaces representation and cognitive load is reduced through the careful selection of perceptual cues.

 Access the functional